joshajohnson/joshajohnson.github.io/_posts/2022-08-28-intro-keyboard.md

 Once the pins are square solder all of the pins. (sorry for the blurry photo)
 ![solder all pins](30_solder_headers.png)

+With all the pins soldered on Sea-Picro, ensure it's placed on the same side as the diodes with the USB connector facing towards the edge of PCB as per the above photo. **ENSURE THIS IS CORRECT OTHERWISE YOUR BOARD WILL NOT WORK**.

-With all the pins soldered on Sea-Picro, flip the board upside down and tack two opposing corners in place on the PCB.
+With Sea-Picro oriented correctly, flip the board upside down and tack two opposing corners in place on the PCB.
 ![tack bottom pins](31_solder_headers_bottom.png)

 If Sea-Picro isn't sitting fush to the PCB, heat up a pin and adjust as nessessary.